EvaSurf: Efficient View-Aware Implicit Textured Surface Reconstruction: Methods

 \subsection{Efficient Explicit Geometry Reconstruction}

-As the base of the reconstruction pipeline, an accurate geometry is crucial for the following high-quality rendering.
-To overcome the challenge of coarse geometry faced by the traditional NeRFs, our model first trains a surface-based model $\mathcal{S}$ that follows the pipeline of NeuS~\cite{neus} and leverages a set of signed distance function (SDF) to directly estimate the explicit geometry (mesh).
+As the base of the reconstruction pipeline, an accurate geometry is crucial for the high-quality rendering.
+To overcome the challenge of coarse geometry faced by the traditional NeRFs, our model first trains a surface-based model $\mathcal{S}$ that follows the pipeline of NeuS~\cite{neus} and leverages a set of signed distance functions to directly estimate the explicit geometry.

 However, previous surface-based models usually require excessive training time and struggle to generate accurate results for objects with complex structures.
 Therefore, we design two additional strategies to further solve these challenges.
 To tackle the issue of low-speed training, as depicted in Fig.~\ref{pipeline}, we employ a set of spatial grids with mask to filter the sampled points during the learning process.
 We update the mask grid for each training iteration by recording the points with SDF values less than zero.
 By caching this mask grid to skip known freespace during ray-sampling, we enable the model to converge within 2 hours (\textbf{over 10$\times$ faster than Neuralangelo~\cite{DBLP:conf/cvpr/Li0ETU0L23}}) through dynamic sampling.
 It is noteworthy that employing spatial grids at low resolution may lead to smooth but coarse mesh results, while high-resolution grids might induce overfitting.
 In order to generate an accurate geometry without introducing additional noise, we utilize a set of progressive grids $g(\beta)$ that gradually increase the bandwidth to realize the coarse-to-fine training strategy.
 The set of progressive grids can be formulated as follows: